ameersarwar/cross_expression/README.md

 However, this formalism does not provide a continuous metric of the strength of the spatial relationship.
 Specifically, it does not tell us whether cells with high expression of a given gene are neighbors of cells with similarly high (or low) expression of another gene.

 To this end, we compute Pearson's correlation between genes across cells and neighbors.
 Whereas in co-expression the correlation is computed using gene expression vectors obtained from the same cells, in cross-expression the correlation is computed using gene expression vectors from the cells and their neighbors.
-Like before, the cells and their neighbor must show mutually exclusive expression.
+Like before, the cell-neighbor pairs must show mutually exclusive expression.

 Find the correlations between gene pairs using `cross_expression_correlation`:
 ```{r}